Qalisa/github-actions-secrets-operator/README.md

 ## Development

-For detailed instructions on setting up your development environment, running tests, and debugging, please see our [Development Guide](docs/development.md).
+For detailed instructions on setting up your development environment and debugging, please see our [Development Guide](docs/development.md).

 ### Prerequisites